 The Group is subject to externally imposed capital requirements due to loan covenants (see Note 17).
 No changes were made in the objectives, policies or processes for managing capital during the years ended December 31, 2014 and 2013.

 Financial risk assessment

-The Group's financial condition and operating results would not be materially affected by the current changes in interest, currency, credit, liquidity and market conditions.
+The Group's financial condition and operating results would not be materially affected by the current changes in liquidity, credit, interest, currency and market conditions.